pikesley/pokrovsky/README.md

 done
 ```

-Then get the `docker-compose` files:
+Then create the `docker-compose` files:

 ```
 cat <<EOF > docker-compose.yaml